Head of School, Armis Dei Academy

 Our family moved to Rhinelander in 2015 and we continued to consider beginning a school.
 In 2017, another family from our church, Joe and Kristin, asked us about starting a school.
 Their children were reaching school age, Kristin was a public elementary school teacher, they didn’t want to homeschool or continue in the public schools, and so were eager to help start an alternative option.
 About that time another family, the Bajema’s, had moved from Texas to Rhinelander.
 The children of that family were grown but had done their schooling at a Classical, Christian School, and Melodie had been on staff for a number of years.
 This group became our start-up team.

-About this same time, the church that we’re all involved with, Pine Grove Community Church, purchased, renovated, and moved into a new building.
+As we were in the grip of laying the foundation for the school, the church that we’re all involved with, Pine Grove Community Church, purchased, renovated, and moved into a new building.
 The new building had previously been owned by the Catholic Church and it contained twelve classrooms and additional spaces conducive to hosting a school.
 The church didn’t purchase the building with any thoughts towards starting or hosting a school.
 The church had outgrown its previous facility and so had been considering building while searching for another and larger building.
 Under God’s providential hand, the church’s new facility was perfect for a school.
 Though Armis Dei isn’t officially connected to Pine Grove (we aren’t a “church school” though many of us attend and love the church), the church has graciously given us the necessary space and room to grow!

 This team met for the first time in March of 2019.
 We worked to lay the foundational principles of what would become Armis Dei in the hopes of launching in the fall of 2020.
 Then COVID hit, Melodie and her husband moved back to Texas, and Joe and Kristin had just had their fourth child.
 While we were still committed to making the school a reality, we delayed the start a full year.
 During this year, we finished up all the necessary groundwork and added another family, the Codere family, to our start-up team.
 Sean and Bekka were homeschooling in the Classical model and had become convinced of the necessity of starting a school.